ThePrimeagen/rust-for-typescript-devs/README.md

 ### public/images/course-icon.png

 The image at the top of the course.
 If you call it this, you won't have to change any code.
 If you do need to change it, it's in `pages/index.js`

+## Favicon

+Just replace the favicon\* files and the apple-touch-icon.png in the public/images directory.
+If you have a PNG, [favicon.io](https://favicon.io) will generate these files for you.
+If you don't want favicons, just remove the references to them in `pages/_app.js`.

 ## Lessons